-To deliver lectures and seminars, to carry out teachingrelated duties, and to supervise undergraduate dissertations.
-To carry out a formal administrative role within the School and to act as a Student Adviser.
+The role holder will carry out research within the framework of the School's research strategy and plan, teach and assess appropriate topics at undergraduate and postgraduate levels.
+They will supervise PhD students, carry out a formal administrative role within the School and to act as a Student Adviser.